MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/change/change-analysis-enable.md

 ### How can I enable Change Analysis (classic) for a web application?

-Enable Change Analysis (classic) for web application in guest changes by using the [Diagnose and solve problems tool](./change-analysis-visualizations.md#view-changes-using-the-diagnose-and-solve-problems-tool).
+Enable Change Analysis (classic) for web application in-guest changes by using the [Diagnose and solve problems tool](./change-analysis-visualizations.md#view-changes-by-using-the-diagnose-and-solve-problems-tool).

 ## Related content